 There is a jenkins-operator that runs builds on Jenkins.
 This is currently not recommended.

-Kubernetes operator that watches ProwJob objects, and reacts to those which agent field is the knative build agent.
+Kubernetes operator that watches ProwJob objects, and reacts to those whose agent field is the knative build agent.
 It will create a Knative Build object based on the build_spec field of the ProwJob object.

 The knative build controller reacts to it and creates a Pod to run the build.
 All the ProwJob, the Build and the Pod have the same name (a UUID).